bullno1/bullno1.github.io/_projects/10-beat-rider.md

 At the stage it is currently presented, it is only a prototype to show the capability of the audio analysis system.
 Other vastly different modes of play are possible.

-# My role and contributions in the project
+# My role and contributions

 - Research audio analysis methods and libraries
 - Develop a graph-based audio processing framework which can be used from Lua scripts